 APZs: Performance Criteria The intent may be achieved where: Acceptable Solutions Can Comply?
-Comments ➤ radiant heat levels of greater than 10kW/ m2 (calculated at 1200K) will not be experienced on any part of the building. > the building is provided with an APZ in accordance with Table A1.12.1 in Appendix 1. х See discussion below.
-APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is minimised. > APZs are located on lands with a slope less than 18 degrees. √ Complies. ➤ APZs are managed and maintained to prevent the spread of fire to the building. ➤ the APZ is provided in The APZ is managed in accordance with the requirements of Appendix 4 of this document, and is wholly within the boundaries of the development site; х See discussion below. perpetuity.
+Comments radiant heat levels of greater than 10kW/ m (calculated at 1200K) will not be experienced on any part of the building. ➤ the building is provided with an APZ in accordance with Table A1.12.1 in Appendix 1. Х See discussion below.
+APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is minimised.
+APZs are located on lands with a slope less than 18 degrees. ~ Complies.
+APZs are managed and maintained to prevent the spread of fire to the building. the APZ is provided in The APZ is managed in accordance with the requirements of Appendix 4 of this document, and is wholly within the boundaries of the development site; Х See discussion below. perpetuity.
 APZ are wholly within the boundaries of the development site; and Х See discussion below. other structures located within the APZ need to be located further than 6m from the refuge building.
 N/A No other structure proposed.
 VARIATIONS: No variations have been afforded to the Alpine Resorts.
-Landscaping: managed to minimise flame Iandscaping is in accordance with Appendix 4; and √ Complies. contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions. fencing is constructed in accordance with section 7.6.
+Landscaping: Iandscaping is designed and managed to minimise flame landscaping is in accordance with Appendix 4; and N/A Not applicable. contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions.
+Fencing is constructed in accordance with section 7.6.
 N/A No fencing is proposed.
-Construction Standards:
+Construction Standards :

-➤ the proposed building can ➤ a construction level of BAL-12.5 ✓ The proposed development works withstand bush fire attack in under AS 3959 or NASH Standard are recommended to achieve the form of wind, embers, and section 7.5 of PBP is applied. compliance with BAL-29, as radiant heat and flame discussed below. contact.
+≻ the proposed building can ≻ a construction level of BAL-12.5 N/A The proposal does not comprise

+withstand bush fire attack in under AS 3959 or NASH Standard of a new building or any new

+the form of wind, embers, and section 7.5 of PBP is applied. additions which would warrant

+radiant heat and flame compliance with a Bushfire Attack

+contact.
+Level under AS 3959.

+The proposal is for repairs and

+replacement works which will

+result in a better bushfire risk

+outcome.